- Master of Arts, Counseling Psychology - Adler School of Professional Psychology, Chicago, IL

 - Bachelor of Arts, Psychology - Michigan State University, East Lansing, MI

-“Our patients show such strength and courage every day,” says Brian Larsen, Social Worker at Cancer Treatment Centers of America® (CTCA) near Chicago and a key member of the hospital's Survivorship Support team.
+“Our patients show such strength and courage every day,” says Brian Larsen, Social Worker at Cancer Treatment Centers of America® (CTCA), Chicago, and a key member of the hospital's Survivorship Support team.
 “It’s an honor to be part of their journey.”

 Larsen earned his Bachelor of Arts in Psychology at Michigan State University in 2005.
 He completed a Master of Arts in Counseling Psychology at the Adler School of Professional Psychology in Chicago in 2008.
 His training included a Therapy Practicum with the Chicago Christian Industrial League, a nonprofit organization serving homeless men, women and families in the Chicago metropolitan area.
 He provided crisis therapy and weekly sessions with individuals and families.
 He also completed a Community Service Practicum with ChildServ, an organization serving at-risk children.